 Get BibTeX from a DOI — fast.

-QuickBib is a cross-platform utility that uses doi2bib3 to fetch BibTeX for DOIs and arXiv identifiers.
+QuickBib is a cross-platform utility that uses doi2bib3 to fetch BibTeX for DOIs, arXiv identifiers as well as article titles.
 Works as a GUI app and also as a CLI.
 Perfect for research workflows, manuscripts and automation.

 QuickBib screenshot